This Is Us: Development

 This is Us originally began as an 80-page movie script that Dan Fogelman was developing while working for ABC Studios in the spring of 2015.
 The story line, which Fogelman admitted to not having a definite direction, revolved around the lives of eight adults who, as it would be revealed, were octuplets.
 After moving to an eight-figure deal with 20th Century Fox Television, Fogelman made the decision to develop a television series from the characters of his original script, cutting a few characters and shortening the script to 45 pages before bringing it to the studio.
-Jennifer Salke, president at NBC, commented on the conception of a title for the series, saying "The title didn't come easy...but This Is Us tapped into everything, and the show's about us."
+Jennifer Salke, president at NBC, commented on the conception of a title for the series, saying "The title didn't come easy... but This Is Us tapped into everything, and the show's about us."
 It has been revealed that other ideas for the title included 36, Happy Birthday, and The Story of Us.

 Despite positive reviews from both 20th Century Fox Television and its sister company, Fox, there were concerns regarding risk of attracting an audience, and Fox sold it to NBC.
 Fox did so because NBC promised to use the high volume of viewers from The Voice and the Summer Olympics to bring additional viewers to the series, and Fox wanted to solidify the reputation of its studio among writers and directors as placing shows where they are most likely to succeed, even if it is not Fox.

 On September 27, 2016, NBC picked up the series for a full season of 18 episodes.
 In January 2017, NBC renewed the series for two additional seasons of 18 episodes each.
 The second season premiered on September 26, 2017.
 The third season premiered on September 25, 2018.
 In May 2019, NBC renewed the series for three additional seasons.
 The fourth season premiered on September 24, 2019.
 The fifth season premiered on October 27, 2020.
 On May 12, 2021, it was announced that the series would conclude with the sixth season.
 Production wrapped on May 3, 2022.

 Filming locations

-In addition to filming in Los Angeles, the series shot a few scenes on location in New York City, Philadelphia, and one in Memphis.
+In addition to filming in Los Angeles, the series shot a few scenes on location in New York City, Philadelphia, San Francisco and one in Memphis.
+One of the locations used in Los Angeles was the real-life home of actress Alyson Hannigan and her family.